kobayutapon/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 <a name="check-gpio-device"></a>

-**Note: The GPIO device may change, you can use the "gpioinfo" command to determine gpio-reset-device and gpio-int-device.
-For example, in the fowllowing case, you need use "gpio-reset-device=/dev/gpiochip0" for gpio-reset-device and "gpio-int-device=/dev/gpiochip5" for gpio-int-device.
+**Note: The GPIO device may change, you can use the "gpioinfo" command or "gpiodetect" command to determine gpio-reset-device and gpio-int-device.**

+**For example, in the fowllowing case, you need use "gpio-reset-device=/dev/gpiochip0" (whose line 1 is "IWxxx_NB_IND_RST_15_4" as shown by the output of gpioinfo) for the reset functionality.
+Similarly, use "gpio-int-device=/dev/gpiochip5" (whose line 10 is "IWxxx_NB_SPI_INT" as shown by the output of gpioinfo) for interrupt functionality.
 This means you have to start the otbr-agent with the command "otbr-agent-iwxxx-spi -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip0&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "**

         $ gpioinfo
         gpiochip0 - 8 lines: